dshulyak/stacks/README.md

 ```

 One important detail about rss is that events will be captured when program request memory pages from os,
-so for example it will show rss growth when vector is initialized, but will show when element is written.
+for example it will not show rss growth when vector is initialized, but will show when element is written.

 ![Rss stacks](./_assets/rss_stacks.png)